DFF Grant

 Emily Wong, Adélaïde Genay, Jens Emil Sloth Grønbæk, and Eduardo Velloso.
 2025.
 Spatial Heterogeneity in Distributed Mixed Reality Collaboration.
 In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI ’25).
 Association for Computing Machinery, New York, NY, USA, Article 980, 1–19. https://doi.org/10.1145/3706598.3714033

 Work is becoming more distributed with teams of people working together on mixed digital and physical tasks over distance.
 For instance, manufacturing companies need to supply expertice to remote physical problem-solving without transporting the limited ressources of experts around the globe.
 In these contexts, collaboration is typically asymmtric where the physical task and several workers reside in one location, while remote experts have insufficient access to the workers’ task spaces.
-I will leverage my previous research on collaboration spaces to develop new eXtended Reality (XR) technologies that aim to solve these challenges.
-The project forms a new research agenda – Blended Realities – which will result in new interaction technologies for distributed XR as well as theoretical contributions to how people use physical space for distributed collaboration.
+I will leverage my previous research on collaboration spaces to develop new Mixed Reality technologies that aim to solve these challenges.
+The project forms a new research agenda – Blended Realities – which will result in new interaction technologies for distributed Mixed Reality as well as theoretical contributions to how people use physical space for distributed collaboration.

 Explore the outcomes of the project here.